liucongcas/GLORI-tools/README.md

 **GLORI-tools currently works, but is still being optimized for a better user experience.**
 ## News
 * As of June 15th, 2023, We have updated the format of the .totalCR.txt file to make it more user-friendly and easier to read.
 Please see Section 5.3 for details.
+* As of June 23th, 2023, We have added an ciatiaon information for GLORI-tools.

 ## Table of content
 * Background